manorrock/azure-examples/README.md

 1. Serve static content using Azure Blog Storage
 1. Scale your App Service plan manually
-1. Deploy WildFly on Azure App Service (using a Docker image)
 1. Deploy a Quarkus application on Azure App Service (JavaSE)
 1. Deploy a Quarkus GraalVM application on Azure App Service (Docker)
 1. Deploy a WildFly application to AKS